1998 Venezuelan presidential election: Background

 In the early 1990s the Venezuelan government's economic strength and political legitimacy was declining, with two coup attempts in 1992 and the impeachment for corruption of President Carlos Andrés Pérez.
-The result was a turn against the traditional Puntofijo Pact parties (Democratic Action and Copei) in the 1993 elections: Rafael Caldera's victory in 1993 was the first time in Venezuela's democratic history that a President had been elected without the support of either of the two major parties.
+The result was a turn against the traditional Puntofijo Pact parties (Democratic Action and Copei) in the 1993 elections: Rafael Caldera's victory in 1993 was the first time in Venezuela's democratic history that a president had been elected without the support of either of the two major parties.
 It was symptomatic that Caldera's election platform included pardoning those who had participated in the coup attempts, and he did so in 1994.
 Hugo Chávez, imprisoned for his role in the February 1992 coup attempt, was among those released.

 By 1998 the economic crisis had grown even worse.
-Per capita GDP was at the same level as 1963, down a third from its 1978 peak; the purchasing power of the average salary was a third of its 1978 level.
+Per capita GDP was at the same level as 1963, down a third from its 1978 peak; purchasing power was a third of its 1978 level.
 In 1995 real wages were below the levels attained in 1950, and between 1995 and 1998 they had declined by four percent per year.
 The percentage of households below the poverty line had risen from 20% in 1980/81 to 56% in the 1998–2000 period.
-In 1998 40% of the population under the age of 17 was suffering from malnutrition and 76% lived in poverty.
-According to CENDA data, in the same year 85% of households lived in poverty, including 45% in extreme poverty.
-For decades, protests, shortages and mismanagement had been occurring more and more frequently, highlighting the progressive economic deterioration of the country.
+In 1998 40% of the population under age 17 was suffering from malnutrition, and 76% lived in poverty.
+According to 1998 CENDA data, 85% of households lived in poverty, including 45% in extreme poverty.
+For decades protests, shortages, and mismanagement had been occurring more frequently, highlighting the progressive economic deterioration of the country.